 Upon receipt of signed application, the Interconnecting Customer installs the Facility.
 Then the Interconnecting Customer arranges for inspection of the completed installation by the local electrical wiring inspector, or other authority having jurisdiction, and this person signs the Certificate of Completion.
 If the Facility was installed by an electrical contractor, this person also fills out the Certificate of Completion.

-The Interconnecting Customer returns Certificate of Completion to the Company.
+The Interconnecting Customer returns Certificate of Completion to the Company (refer to Attachment 2 of the Simplified Process Application for the Certificate of Completion).

 Following receipt of the Certificate of Completion, the Company may inspect the Facility for compliance with standards by arranging for a Witness Test.
-The Interconnecting Customer has no right to operate in parallel until a Witness Test has been performed or has been previously waived on the Application Form.
 The Company is obligated to complete this Witness Test within 10 Business Days of the receipt of the Certificate of Completion.
 If the Company does not inspect in 10 Business Days or by mutual agreement of the Parties, the Witness Test is deemed waived.

-Assuming the wiring inspection, all compliance documentation and/or Witness Test is satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
-If the Witness Test is not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
+Assuming the wiring inspection, all compliance documentation and/or Witness Test are satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
+If any of the above are not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
+The Interconnecting Customer has no right to operate in parallel until they have received the Authorization to Interconnect.

 If the Interconnecting Customer does not substantially complete construction within 12 months after receiving approval from the Company, the Company will require the Interconnecting Customer to reapply for interconnection.